Meet The Team

 Gwen, Licensed Speech and Language Pathologist, has been a practicing clinician for the past 20 years.
 She received her master’s degree from Northern Illinois University and specializes in working with children on the Autism Spectrum.
 Gwen has experience working with a diverse population, and a variety of speech and language disorders, including language disorders, apraxia of speech, speech sound disorders, social-pragmatic disorders, and regulation disorders of sensory processing.
 Gwen embraces the DIR (Developmental, Individual Difference, Relationship-Based) Model.
 Using this model, she brings a genuine and positive therapeutic approach to her clients to help them feel empowered by all forms of communication and build on the strengths of their own and unique developmental foundation.
 Gwen believes that therapy is an individualized process and loves to help others grow in all capacities of life.
 Gwen has received her Trainer Certificate in the Developmental, Individual Difference, Relationship-based Model through Profectumä.
 In addition, she is trained and certified in Therapeutic Listeningâand bone conduction, Interactive Metronomeâ, PROMPTã, and Lindamood-Bell’s Visualizing and Verbalizingã.
 Gwen enjoys spending time with her family and friends whether it is at home or on a vacation adventure to some warm place.
 She loves to travel, watching football, gardening, coffee, Pilates, and going for long walks (especially on a beach).
 Her favorite thing to do though is spending time with her two best girls, her daughters, Claire and Paige.

-The Department Heads
+The Department Directors

 Director of Occupational Therapy